bigandy/strava-next-zero/README.md

-# Intro to Zero Sync
+# Strava with Zero and Next.js

 Based on the [hello zero](https://github.com/a-poor/hellozero) repo by [Austin Poor](https://github.com/a-poor).